chanchal-kumar-mandal/reactjs-todos-app/README.md

 ## Project description
-This is simple basic react Todos application.
+This is simple basic reactjs Todos application.
 We can add/delete Todo.
 We can render diffrent page content(Home/About) without page reload.

 ## Install Nodejs